shadowproject/blockchain/README.md

 -----------------------
 Where can I get more info?

-Please head over to our DOCS site here : https://doc.shadowproject.io/#download
+Please head over to our document site here : https://doc.shadowproject.io/#download

 -----------------------
 Okay, tell me where do I get it?

-You can download the files below, but please refer to the DOCS site for installation instructions.
+You can download the files below, but please refer to the document site for installation instructions.

 ZIP : https://github.com/ShadowProject/blockchain/releases/download/latest/blockchain.zip